Xentropics/run-OmekaS-in-docker/README.md

 ## What are these files for?

-This is a lame excuse for documentation, but will have to do for now.
+Not exactly up to documentation standards, but will have to do for now.

 ### In xentropics:omeka-s-docker/files/etc